Scientific name: Pygoscelis papua

 Physical description and related species

-A bright red-orange bill and conspicuous white eye patches make both adult and juveniles easily distinguishable from any other species of penguin.
+A bright red-orange bill and conspicuous white eye patches make both adult and juveniles easily distinguishable from other species of penguin.

 Distribution and abundance

 Gentoo penguins have a large geographical range as they breed on many sub-Antarctic islands and on the Antarctic Peninsula.
 The largest populations of gentoo penguins are found at the Falkland/Malvinas Islands, South Georgia, and the Antarctic Peninsula.